|

 “Make him return your love before midnight on February fourteenth of next year, or everything you’ve gained will be lost.”

-The dire forecast had felt so melodramatic that they’d all managed to shake off the spell she’d cast.
-They’d each dropped money in her jar and turned away, trying to recapture their good humor and laughter.
+She’d gone on to describe lost down to the grim, poverty filled details, then watched with shrewd eyes as they’d each dropped money in her jar and turned away, trying to recapture their good humor and laughter.
 But the gypsy’s voice had trailed after them.
 “One year.
 If the heart isn’t full when it returns to me, you will lose everything you value.”

-The words seemed to chase them all the way home.
+The melodramatic forecast seemed to chase them all the way home.

 Even after she’d read the words from her mother and wept over them, even after With a Twist opened to crowds lined up and waiting, she wanted to doubt.
 But a few days after their grand opening, she’d walked into Jasmine’s office to ask her a question and there it was, the crystal heart perched on the safe like a guardian angel.